Mark Romanek

 Mark Lee Romanek (/roʊˈmænɪk/; born September 18, 1959) is an American film, music video and commercial director and photographer.
 He is best known for directing the films One Hour Photo (2002) and Never Let Me Go (2010).
 Romanek's music videos have come to be regarded as among the best of the medium.
 They have earned him three Grammy Awards for Best Short Form Music Video and 20 MTV Video Music Awards, including Best Direction for Jay-Z's "99 Problems" and the Michael Jackson Video Vanguard Award.

+He directed the video for Johnny Cash's song "Hurt," a cover of the Nine Inch Nails song, which was ranked the greatest music video of all time by NME in 2011 and the second greatest of all time by Rolling Stone in 2021.

 Romanek has also directed episodes for television series such as The Whispers (2015), Vinyl (2016), and Tales from the Loop (2020).

 Early life

 Mark Lee Romanek was born in Chicago on September 18, 1959, the son of Jewish parents Shirlee and Marvin Romanek.
 He was inspired to become a filmmaker by seeing Stanley Kubrick's film 2001: A Space Odyssey (1968) as a child.
 He experimented with Super 8 mm and 16 mm film as a teenager.
 He attended New Trier High School, where he studied under Kevin Dole, who was already creating music videos on his own in the mid-1970s, and Peter Kingsbury.

 Romanek subsequently attended Ithaca College in Ithaca, New York, and graduated from its Roy H. Park School of Communications with a degree in cinema and photography.
 He served as second assistant director on Brian De Palma's film Home Movies (1979), an autobiographical work conceived as an exercise for De Palma's students at Sarah Lawrence College, where he was once a student himself.
 Romanek met actor Keith Gordon, who played De Palma's alter ego, on the set of the film; Gordon later remembered Romanek's entrance into film production:

 I actually met a lot of people who became important in my life, but Mark [was] one of the people who was really huge.
 Mark wasn't even officially one of the students in the class.
 Mark was kind of like mehe was a film geek.
 He was from Chicago.
 And he had followed Brian around on the set of The Fury and gotten a job as a production assistant on that movie.
 And when he heard that Brian was doing this project, he basically contacted him and said, "Listen, can I come to New York and basically be like one of the students, even though I'm not technically in the class?"
 And Brian said, "Fine."
 So Mark became the second assistant director on the film.
 And he and I just hit it off pretty quickly.
 We had a similar passion for Stanley Kubrick.
 He showed me his short films, which I thought were really good and showed a lot of visual flair.